phorsfall/genetics/README.markdown

 `polynomial.rb`

 Finds the function used to generate the sample data.
-Think fitting a line to a curve, or symbolic regression if you're a statistician.
+(Fit a function to some data, or symbolic regression.)

 `ant_trail.rb`